-Relationships Australia WA's education team have developed a range of tips to help support you during the COVID-19 outbreak.
+Relationships Australia WA's education team have developed a range of tips to help support you during difficult times.
 As a free resource, we encourage you to share this with your community.

-COVID-19 has brought about unprecedented disruption, loss of control and increased levels of stress.
-In some cases it has produced separation and isolation, in others it has brought people into closer proximity than before.
-During times such as these, it is important for us to maintain some sense of identity and control.
+Difficult times bring about disruption, loss of control and increased levels of stress.
+During times such as these, we need to maintain some sense of identity and control.